 That’s enough context, and without further ado, here are a selection of office design trends to watch out for in 2020 (and beyond), from the K2 Space team.

 Workers crave Natural Light

 As humans, we are drawn to nature and daylight, and while optimizing natural light is not necessarily a new or groundbreaking office design trend, its importance has certainly grown to a point where effective daylighting strategies are becoming almost mandatory.
-In fact, a K2 Space survey back in 2018 highlights the importance of natural light in the workplace, as from 1000 UK respondent, >1 In 3 cited access to natural light as a major concern and something they would like to see improved.
+In fact, a K2 Space survey back in 2018 highlights the importance of natural light in the workplace, as from 1000 UK respondents, >1 In 3 cited access to natural light as a major concern and something they would like to see improved.

 Natural light offers an abundance of benefits and our dedicated article on natural light in the workplace explains how it can positively impact on employee wellbeing, productivity and happiness.
 Office designers strive to incorporate as much natural light as possible into any design, and while this can be a complex task, depending on the building and space in question, simple things like taking care where workspaces are positioned, utilizing smart lighting solutions to complement natural light and also thinking creatively about how any outdoor or rooftop spaces can be made usable can have a major impact.

 Sustainability is King

 As sustainability, consumption and climate change issues take centre stage at a global level, there has been a tangible increase in demand for workplace furniture and materials which have strong sustainable credentials.
 While many larger offices endeavour to attain a BREEAM, LEED or Green Building Standard rating/accreditation for their space, an increasing number are taking a proactive, hands-on approach when it comes to selecting materials and furniture and many stipulate a preference for reclaimed and/or upcycled materials and furniture which is circular and has a high level of recycled content.